Erdiko/authorize/README.md

 ```

 In these validator classes you will be able to define custom attributes, "VIEW_ADMIN_DASHBOARD" as we mention above,
-we might want to add "IS_PREMIUM_ACCOUNT", or any other you want.
+we might want to add "IS_PREMIUM_ACCOUNT", or any other attributes you want.

 Let's implement the example class registered in the example JSON.